tonykhaov/entretiens-technique/senior/integration-hub/README.md

 - Description
 - Icon
 - Secondary button:
-  - "See instances" if the connector has instances
+  - "See connectors" if the connector has instances
   - "Learn more" if it doesn't
 - Primary "Create" button